PlainsightAI/legacy-docs/data-model.md

 ### Power

-Power reading from a device.
+Power is the battery reading from a device.

 Field|Type|Description
 -|-|-